gatsbyjs/gatsby/docs/docs/reference/release-notes/v3.8/index.md

 ---

+## React 18 - Alpha

+Gatsby supports [React 18 Alpha](https://reactjs.org/blog/2021/06/08/the-plan-for-react-18.html).
+It's still very early days but we like to be ahead of the pack.
+You can use `startTransition` and `stateBatching` today by installing react@alpha & react-dom@alpha.
+We love to get feedback at https://github.com/gatsbyjs/gatsby/discussions/31943.

 ## Web Vitals Tracking

 By using the [`web-vitals`](https://github.com/GoogleChrome/web-vitals) package we've added support for tracking Web Vitals to `gatsby-plugin-google-analytics` & `gatsby-plugin-google-tagmanager` ([PR #31665](https://github.com/gatsbyjs/gatsby/pull/31665)).

 They send three metrics:

 - **Largest Contentful Paint (LCP)**: measures loading performance.
 To provide a good user experience, LCP should occur within 2.5 seconds of when the page first starts loading.
 - **First Input Delay (FID)**: measures interactivity.
 To provide a good user experience, pages should have a FID of 100 milliseconds or less.
 - **Cumulative Layout Shift (CLS)**: measures visual stability.
-To provide a good user experience, pages should maintain a CLS of 0.1 or less.
+To provide a good user experience, pages should maintain a CLS of 1 or less.

 You can activate the tracking by setting `enableWebVitalsTracking` to `true`.